Est-Wa/CifarClassification-AMATBootcamp/README.md

 ## Skills Gained

-Throughout this project and bootcamp experience, I have honed several critical skills that are highly valuable in a professional setting:
+Throughout this project and bootcamp experience, I have gained several critical skills that are highly valuable in a professional setting:

 - Deep Learning: Gained hands-on experience in designing and training neural networks for image classification.
 - Machine Learning: Applied machine learning techniques to solve real-world problems.